 We’ll be staying in a classic NZ mountain lodge sitting high on a volcanic ridge on the slopes of Mt Ruapehu, an active volcano.
 It’s cozy inside w a roaring fire, but it’s cold AF outside.
 The accomodation is in bunk rooms so bring a sleeping bag and pillow, thermals and a warm jacket, good footwear, warm socks and a beanie.
 Bring your laptop or preferred method of uploading and processing photos, camera gear, and also bring a favourite analog camera (35mm or medium format).
 Film and processing will be provided by some of our beautiful sponsors (Kodak and Atkins Lab – what a combo!), and don’t worry if you’ve never shot analog before or don’t have access to a film camera… there’ll be plenty of swapping of beautiful old machines and knowledge goin’ on.

 Accommodation, all meals, drinks, Coffee Supreme filter coffee, your very own KeepCup to keep waste to a minimum (you can also drink wine out of them), and a host of other goodies.
 We’ll be on the mountain for the duration of the workshop so bring any necessities that you deem essential for personal survival.

-We’re lucky to have the combined genius of Oli Sansom and Cassie Sullivan coming along to help us out – two of the finest artists and renegade thinkers we know.
+Some guest mentors will be coming along to help us out – fine artists and renegade thinkers.
 They’ll be there to slip in alongside and answer your questions, to host small group shoots with us, and generally just cause artistic mayhem.
-Also, stay tuned for some other very fine friends who’ll be showing up to help out – a little mystery is a marvellous thing.
-You will not be disappointed.

 16 places only